-In this tutorial we are going to see how to install and configure Apache webserver in Linux.
-Apache is most widely used webserver which is developed and maintained by Apache Software Foundation.
-Its a open source software and available for free to download and use.
+In this tutorial, we are going to see how to install and configure Apache webserver in Linux.
+Apache is the most widely used web server that is developed and maintained by Apache Software Foundation.
+Its an open-source software and available for free to download and use.

 What is webserver

-Webserver is aimed to serve web pages to its clients.
-In our daily life websites we visit from browsers are hosted on webservers!
-Webserver commonly runs on port 80 (http protocol) and 443 (https protocol, more secured).
-Communication between webserver and its client over https protocol is encrypted and hence secured.
+The webserver is aimed to serve web pages to its clients.
+In our daily life websites, we visit from browsers that are hosted on webservers!
+Webserver commonly runs on port 80 (HTTP protocol) and 443 (https protocol, more secured).
+Communication between the web server and its client over https protocol is encrypted and hence secured.

-Apache webserver is open source webserver developed by Apache Software Foundation.
+Apache webserver is an open-source web server developed by Apache Software Foundation.
 It is named as Apache HTTP Server Project and details can be viewed here.
-Apache webserver is also a part of LAMP stack.
+Apache webserver is also a part of the LAMP stack.
 Read more about LAMP here.
-Lets see how to setup Apache webserver on Linux box.
+Let’s see how to set up the Apache web server on the Linux box.

 If you have configured YUM repositories then you can install ‘httpd’ package.
-If you dont have YUM or apt-get repositories configured you can download latest Apache source, compile and then install it.
+If you don’t have YUM or apt-get repositories configured you can download the latest Apache source, compile and then install it.